arei/license-extractor/README.md

 `--noheaders` turns off the header information output before each license file.

+`--dependencies` tells license-extractor to only read licenses specified in the `package.json`'s `dependencies` property.

 ### Merge Mode Usage

 Merge mode reads in each license and outputs the contents and some header info to the `--target` file.